CloudLabs-Samples/EduLabs/AWS/alertlogic/readme.md

 * **01 - Login to AWS console**
 * **02 - Identify different threats, alerts in Alertlogic console**

-## Overview

-In this task, you will use AlertLogic MDR to identify the threats and manage the sensitive data in a AWS infrastructure .

 ## 01: Login to AWS console

 1. In a browser, open a new tab and sign in to the **AWS Console** using the sign-in link provided in the **Environment details** tab